Logo Icon

 The exceptions to this provision are as follows:

-The section's requirements do not apply until one of the following conditions is met:
+The Section's requirements do not apply until one of the following conditions is met:

-• The cheque has been presented to the bank within its validity period or within six months from the date it was drawn, whichever is earlier.
+• The cheque has been presented to the bank within its validity period or six months from the date it was drawn, whichever is earlier.

 Important cases:

-Section 139- Presumption in favour of holder
+Section 139- Presumption in favour of the holder

 The person accused of this offense cannot evade liability simply by claiming that the cheque was provided as security.
 When the presumption of liability is challenged and disproved, the burden of proof shifts from the accused to the complainant.
 In such cases, the complainant must demonstrate that the cheque was indeed issued to settle a debt.